SicariusSicariiStuff/Diffusion_TTS/README.md

 # TorToiSe Extension for Booga that actually works

+News:
+Works with the latest oobabooga as of dec 2023.
+-Make sure that num_autoregression_samples is at LEAST 16
 # NOTE: This is UNTESTED for Windows
 Fast Diffusion_TTS install: (assuming you use Linux and you cloned booga into the home dir)